QMSS-G5072-2023/Animal-Behavior-Technicals/README.md

 =============================================================== 8 passed in 0.11s ===============================================================
 ```
+# Contributing
+You are welcome to contribute to this project.
+Please make sure to abide by the code of conduct of this package and Movebank.

 # Python version
 This package requires a python version of 3.7 or higher but does not have any dependencies.
 However Requests will be required to access the API.

+# Contact
+arushisaranath@gmail.com
 # License
 This package has been created by Arushi Gautam Saranath. (username- arushisaranath) and is licensed under the terms of the MIT license.